 Before actually compiling the program, the C compiler substitutes any occurrence of

 1000000.
 Extending that functionality, we could modify the syntax for

 if statements if we wanted.
 But there's still an important limitation.

 We don't have all the power of the language to define those macros.
 We just can define some mapping between string patterns and pieces of code.
 And macros can't make any computation in compilation time.
 They're just a text substitution, nothing more.

 Creating a new language every time

 As I said before, when you code in Lisp (in the right way), you are doing two things.
-Firstly, creating a new language that is specific to your domain, and secondly, coding a program in that expressive and very convenient language you've just created.
+Firstly, create a new language that is specific to your domain, and secondly, code a program in that expressive and very convenient language you've just created.

 Actually, there's no order.
 You create both the language and the program simultaneously.
 Both of them evolve during the development process and the final product is a highly readable and clean program.

 You can use another brand-new operator to create classes that represent stores for example:

 (define-store my-store (:capacity 100 :budget 100000 :description "My very first store template"))